liyang619/COLE-Platform/README.md

 ## 2. How to load models

 You need to put your model file in `./models`.
-You can get our trained models [here](https://drive.google.com/drive/folders/1s88a_muyG6pVlfcKDKop6R1Fhxr8dcGH?usp=share_link).
+You can get our trained models [here](https://drive.google.com/drive/folders/1s88a_muyG6pVlfcKDKop6R1Fhxr8dcGH?usp=share_link), including BC, self-play, population-based training, [FCP](https://arxiv.org/abs/2110.08176), [MEP](https://arxiv.org/abs/2112.11701), [COLE](https://arxiv.org/abs/2302.04831).

 In addition, you can load your own models if they are trained using the [Human-Aware-RL](https://github.com/HumanCompatibleAI/human_aware_rl/tree/neurips2019) framework.
 Agents are loaded using the `get_agent_from_saved_model()` method, which loads tensorflow predictor models (`.pb` files), so you should save your agents in this style if you wish to load them into our framework.
 You can reference to the `save` method in `human_aware_rl/pbt/pbt.py` for saving agents that can be loaded.